 MSU Peace Corps Prep Program

 Montana State University students have access to a certificate program that promotes intercultural competence and global service.
-MSU is a partner university with the Peace Corps and has the designation of university with an offical Peace Corps Prep program.
+MSU is a partner university with the Peace Corps and has the designation of university with an official Peace Corps Prep program.

 The Prep program includes a certificate for undergraduate students wishing to apply for Peace Corps volunteer positions after graduation, though it does not guarantee acceptance into the Peace Corps.
 Established in 2007, the program aims to meet the demand for Peace Corps volunteers with a broad and relevant set of expertise and to support schools’ efforts to provide substantive, globally focused experiences for their students.